When it comes to the best train trips in the world, it’s as much about the transportation as the destination

 The Rocky Mountaineer offers two levels of service.
 GoldLeaf Service uses bi-level cars, and meals are served in a lower-level dining room.
 Passengers eat at their seats in the single-level SilverLeaf Service coaches.
 Both options include complimentary beverages and snacks. (rockymountaineer.com)

 Be pampered by turban-wearing attendants as you travel in regal splendor through India’s Rajasthan region, a land dotted with the palatial estates of maharajas.
 Seven-night roundtrips from New Delhi aboard the luxurious Palace on Wheels visit Rajasthani cities like Jaipur, Jodhpur and Udaipur.
 Also included is Agra, home of the Taj Mahal.
-The train moves by night, and every morning you wake up to a new destination.
+The train moves by night, and every morning you wake up to a new destination, making it one of the best train trips for efficiency and comfort.

-A tour from the city of Sawai Modhopur goes to Ranthambore National Park, a wildlife sanctuary famous for its tigers.
+A tour from the city of Sawai Madhopur goes to Ranthambore National Park, a wildlife sanctuary famous for its tigers.
 The week-long adventures leave New Delhi every Wednesday night from September to April.
-The train is a joint venture between the Rasjasthan Tourism Development Corporation and Indian Railways. (http://rtdc.tourism.rajasthan.gov.in)
+The train is a joint venture between the Rajasthan Tourism Development Corporation and Indian Railways. (thepalaceonwheels.com)

-An icon in South Africa for more than 70 years, the Blue Train provides an indulgent experience on a three-day/two-night trip between Cape Town and Pretoria.
-The 27-hour journey covers 994 miles.
+An icon in South Africa for more than 70 years, the Blue Train provides an indulgent experience on a three-day/two-night trip between Pretoria and Cape Town.
+The 54-hour journey covers 994 miles.

 Africa’s leading luxury train, consisting of 14 to 19 carriages, provides a window onto landscapes that range from farmlands and vineyards to rugged mountains, semiarid deserts, and gold- and diamond-mining operations.
 On the second day, passengers get off the train in Kimberley for an excursion to the Big Hole (one of the deepest excavated cavities on earth) and adjacent Kimberley Mine Museum, which documents the country’s first-ever discovery of diamond reserves.